 In addition to planting hearts in a garden, you may want to consult with a local Elder if you would like to plant sacred medicines in the garden to create a living memorial for residential school students and your community’s shared commitment to reconciliation.
 Examples of sacred medicines include: tobacco, sage, cedar, and sweetgrass.
 If you decide to plant sacred medicines, be sure to ask the Elder(s) how to care for the plants so that they can grow up to be healthy and proud over the years.

 The inaugural Honouring Memories, Planting Dreams event took place at Rideau Hall as part of the Truth and Reconciliation Commission of Canada’s closing ceremonies on June 3, 2015.
 In support of the main event, individuals and organizations across Canada planted more than 6,000 hearts in over 80 heart gardens.
+For more information on Honouring Memories Planting Dreams read here.

 Below you will find instructions on how to create a heart garden, including a template.
 Don't forget to register your heart garden to show how Canadians are acknowledging our shared histories and celebrating our collective commitment to reconciliation.